psJvictor/psJvictor/README.md

 ## I'm on my last year of my bachelors in Information Systems on FIAP!!

 - 🌱 I’m currently learning everything i can 🤣
-- 👯 I’m looking to collaborate with other devs to gain experience
+- 👯 I’m actually working on Management Solutions and looking to colaborate with other people to evolve my skills
-- 🥅 2022 Goals: Update this profile with some of my paralel projects
+- 🥅 2022 Goals: Update this profile with some of my paralel projects & conclude all incomplete projects.

 ### Connect with me: